God is still making up numbers

 We encourage the children to develop understanding of number, shape and space, measurement and pattern through a variety of meaningful and practical activities that allow them to enjoy, explore, practise and talk confidently about Mathematics.
 We focus on real life maths (maths used in everyday life; money, counting, solving problems).

-These are the Key Learning Requirements that we have identified for each Year group.
+These are the Key Learning Objectives that we have identified for each year group.

 We want children to have a good “number sense”.
 That is to be able to calculate efficiently and estimate answers.
 To that end we have devised a scheme for learning addition and subtraction number facts from Year 1 to Year 3.
 Click below to link to our scheme.

 Primary Mathematics Challenge / Junior Mathematics Challenge

 Years 5 and 6 take part in the Primary Mathematics Challenge each November.
 This is a national competition, run by the Maths Association, for primary aged pupils with some very challenging questions.

 Some Year 5 and 6 children also participate in the Junior Maths Challenge competition, run by the University of Leeds, in Spring.
 Although this is aimed at Year 7 and Year 8 pupils, we find that some of our gifted mathematicians enjoy the challenge and achieve very well.

 Have a go at a some examples which are taken from past papers.